JGCRI/RCMIP5/README.md

 CMIP5_R
 =======

-The purpose of this package is to provide general R scripts for processing CMIP5 outputs downloaded from the Earth System Grid Federation http://pcmdi9.llnl.gov/esgf-web-fe/.
+This package provides general R scripts for processing CMIP5 outputs downloaded from the Earth System Grid Federation http://pcmdi9.llnl.gov/esgf-web-fe/.

 TODO: Insert summary and citations for CMIP5
+TODO: Register this package/manuscript at http://cmip.llnl.gov/cmip5/publications/allpublications

 Use-case example can be found in *devMain.R*